 Data quality checking service.

+Membership service

 The membership service provides for the entity to record the details of all registered stakeholders and third parties.
 The service allows individual members to register their own contact details and allows all members to enquire about the contact details of other members.

+Reference data service

 An operational computer-based reference data service is required that provides stakeholders and others with access to all data elements held in common, such as locations, companies and other codelists.
 The functional and non-functional requirements for these services are defined in the TAP TSI and TAF TSI architectures.
 In addition, the reference data service must provide for application-specific reference data such as those needed for timetables and tariffs.

+Notification service

 The notification service will allow stakeholders and third parties to be advised of changes to any item of TSI-related data known to the notification service.
-This will include reference data, technical documents, user guides and stakeholder data such as timetables and tariffs.
+This will include reference data, technical documents, IT Specifications and stakeholder data such as timetables and tariffs.
 Stakeholders will be able to register their interests in TSI resources.
 All resources owned by the entity will be available for all stakeholders and third parties.

+Data quality service

 The data quality checking services will provide a set of checks on data such as timetables and tariffs.

 In the future, new operational computer services may be needed for stakeholders.
 If this is required it will be introduced according to the procedures of the TSI governance.